Meet Our Team

 Principal Investigator |Professor

 A pediatrician and health services researcher, Dr. JoAnna Leyenaar’s work is focused on improving the quality of healthcare provided to children, particularly those who are vulnerable and underserved.
-In her clinical role, Dr. Leyenaar works as a pediatric hospitalist and Vice Chair of Research for the Department of Pediatrics at Dartmouth-Hitchcock Medical Center.
+Dr. Leyenaar works as a pediatric hospitalist at Dartmouth-Hitchcock Medical Center and serves as the Batalden Distinguished Chair in Healthcare Improvement at the Dartmouth Institute for Health Policy and Clinical Practice.
 Dr. Leyenaar’s main areas of research interest include: care coordination for children with chronic illnesses, urban-rural disparities in healthcare quality, hospital-to-home transitions, integration of mental and behavioral healthcare in pediatrics, and care of opioid-exposed infants.
-She is currently receiving funding from the Patient Centered Outcomes Research Institute to evaluate the safety and effectiveness of direct admission to hospital as an alternative to admission through emergency departments.
-In addition, she is funded by the National Institute on Minority Health and Health Disparities to examine urban-rural disparities in healthcare access and outcomes for children with medical complexity.
+She is currently receiving funding from the Patient Centered Outcomes Research Institute, the National Institute of Nursing Research, the National Institute of Mental Health, and the National Institute on Drug Abuse.
 Dr. Leyenaar received her MD from McMaster University (Canada), her MPH from Harvard University, and her PhD from Tufts University.

 Stephanie Acquilano, MA